aurelienpierre/wp-photographers-galleries/readme.txt

 1. Go to the "Taxonomy Support" option
 1. For "Galleries", "Locations", "Models", check all the checkboxes of the line
 1. Strings are ready to translate

+= Caveats =

+Using native WordPress galleries, Photographers Galleries need to overwrite theme styling, which might still compete with it.
+Some CSS tuning might be necessary to fix corner-cases.

 == Screenshots ==